Ice Core Dating

 Climate Cycles Match Astronomical Predictions

-Key Point: This Evidence Doesn't Rely on Radiometric Dating
+Key Point: Independent of Radiometric Dating

 Conclusion